apmitchell18/dql-hot-lab-guides/DQL HOT 2 - DQL in Practice/content/01_DQL_Optimizations/index.md

 ## Hands-On Exercise 1 - DQL Optimization

-The consumption model for both logs and events on DPS is based on three dimensions:​

-- Ingest & Process, per gibibyte (GiB)​
-- Retain: per gibibyte-day (GiB-day)​
-- **Query: per gibibyte scanned (GiB scanned)​**

-Query data usage occurs during any execution of a query:
-- On the Logs & Events page
-- On a Dashboard
-- In a Notebook

 With the introduction of Grail and DQL, it's important to pay attention to the quality of the queries you and your customer write.  <u>Customers, and you as their trusted advisor, should be consious of how DQL queries affect their consumption. </u>

 To help with this, Dynatrace stores data on query executions in Grail, accessible via the **dt.system.query_executions** data object.